isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-folk-tales-from-asia.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/omocha-e_1_re.jpg">
-The woodblocks used to print the omocha-e (toy pictures) in Otogi-Banashi were cut during the Taisho period (1912–1926).
+The woodblocks used to print the <i>omocha-e</i> (toy pictures) in <i>Otogi-Banashi</i> were cut during the Taisho period (1912–1926).
 By a fortunate shift in location, the woodblocks escaped the bombing that destroyed most of Tokyo during World War II.
 Just before the war, the well-known printing house of Ise-tatsu was moved from Kanda to the historic area known as Yanaka.
 This was one of the few areas of Tokyo that escaped the bombings.
-As Hirose Tatsuguro remarks, it was a stroke of luck that the woodblocks of one of the last publishers of traditional children’s books and omocha-e survived.
-The war saw the loss of private collections of omocha-e owned by children.
+As Hirose Tatsuguro remarks, it was a stroke of luck that the woodblocks of one of the last publishers of traditional children’s books and <i>omocha-e</i> survived.
+The war saw the loss of private collections of <i>omocha-e</i> owned by children.
 As few museums or libraries had thought of collecting these toy-books, their loss was irreparable. </div>

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/father_owl.jpg">
 Often featured in flight with his expansive wings spanning entire two-page spreads, Father Owl’s magnificence is undeniable.
 As Father Owl swoops down on his unsuspecting prey, the scene is sharply framed by the angled white space at the bottom of the spread, creating an optical illusion by emphasising the exhilaration and immediacy of the catch.
-Dramatic woodcut illustrations and the clever use of diagonal lines in Owl Lake bring alive the story of an owl and its family’s search for food.</div>
+Dramatic woodcut illustrations and the clever use of diagonal lines in <i>Owl Lake</i> bring alive the story of an owl and its family’s search for food.</div>

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/Three_of_Keizaburo_Tejima.jpg">
-Three of Keizaburo Tejima’s books from the Asian Children’s Literature collection – Owl Lake, Woodpecker Forest and Fox’s Dream.
+Three of Keizaburo Tejima’s books from the Asian Children’s Literature collection – <i>Owl Lake, Woodpecker Forest and Fox’s Dream</i>.
 One of Tejima’s purposes was to transport the reader vicariously to observe the wildlife of Hokkaido, his birthplace, and to showcase the island’s natural beauty through his works.
 He used a tinted woodblock technique which he sometimes supplemented with brush-on paint.
 This traditional form allows for a good deal of texture in solid blocks of colour as well as very strong, bold lines.</div>

 #### **China, Bookbinding and Papercuts**

 No one would dispute the importance of books and the written word in China.
 Few cultures in the world have enjoyed such a long and chequered tradition of literary production.
-Different kinds of Chinese bookbinding have been documented throughout history, many of them unique to China, including stitched binding, accordion binding and Chinese pothi binding.
+Different kinds of Chinese bookbinding have been documented throughout history, many of them unique to China, including stitched binding, accordion binding and Chinese <i>pothi</i> binding.

 Accordion bookbinding is where the book is bound only to the front and back case boards with one long sheet between them, folded to demarcate pages.
 Accordion books were traditionally used as a vehicle for Buddhist sutras.
-For this reason, it was named “jingzhe zhuang,” which means “folded sutra binding”.
+For this reason, it was named <i>“jingzhe zhuang,”</i> which means “folded sutra binding”.
 By the late Tang Dynasty (AD 618–907), the accordion format of books had been widely adopted by Buddhists in China.
 Accordion bookbinding was said to have evolved from Chinese scrolls.[^2]

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/Pang_Tao_long.jpg">
-Pang Tao (Flat Peaches): Eight Fairies Festival.
+<i>Pang Tao (Flat Peaches): Eight Fairies Festival</i>.
 The accordion book resembles a scroll when not folded.
 The transformation from Chinese scroll to accordion can be made by folding the scroll to form separate folios.
 Unlike the scroll books, which are awkward to unroll whenever one needs to examine a particular section of text, the accordion format makes it easier for the reader to sift through the text.</div>

+<i>Pang Tao (Flat Peaches): Eight Fairies Festival</i> (1900–1950) is one of the few titles in the ACL collection that is bound in an accordion format. <i>Pang Tao</i> is a Chinese folktale that portrays these legendary characters: Hsi Wang-Mu, renowned for her famously sweet and delicious <i>pang tao</i> (peaches), and the legendary Eight Immortals of Chinese mythology.
+This bilingual book (English and Chinese) tells of the origins of the immortals and how they embarked on their journeys towards deity-hood.

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/Pang_Tao.jpg">
-Pang Tao (Flat Peaches): Eight Fairies Festival (1900–1950) is one of the few titles in the ACL collection that is bound in an accordion format.
-Pang Tao is a Chinese folktale that portrays these legendary characters: Hsi Wang-Mu, renowned for her famously sweet and delicious pang tao (peaches), and the legendary Eight Immortals of Chinese mythology.
-This bilingual book (English and Chinese) tells of the origins of the immortals and how they embarked on their journeys towards deity-hood.</div>

-The eight hand-coloured plates of the legendary immortals framed in silk brocades in Pang Tao (Flat Peaches): Eight Fairies Festival breathe life into the characters and story.
+The eight hand-coloured plates of the legendary immortals framed in silk brocades in <i>Pang Tao (Flat Peaches): Eight Fairies Festival</i> breathe life into the characters and story.</div>

 The traditional style of papercutting is also typical of Chinese culture.
 The art of cutting paper designs in China developed during the Han and Wei periods before iron tools and paper were even invented.
 Papercutting is a technique of cutting an image out of paper.
 The final image is formed by the contrast of the solid parts that remain and the negative spaces that have been cut out.
 Legend has it that Emperor Wu of the Han Dynasty (156–87 BC) missed Lady Li, his favourite concubine who had died so much that he had a figure of her carved in hemp paper to summon her spirit back.
 This was perhaps the earliest mention of a papercut.[^3]

 During the Ming and Qing dynasties, the art of papercutting reached its peak.
 The technique was applied for embellishing folk lanterns, fans and embroidered fabrics.
 Today, papercutting remains a very popular folk art, a distinctive feature of Chinese culture and is commonly used for decorations.
 Papercutting is also used to illustrate Chinese literature.
-In Six Chinese Brothers, published in 1979, the author Cheng Houtien brings the ancient tale to life with red and black papercut illustrations using the scissor cutting technique.
+In <i>Six Chinese Brothers</i>, published in 1979, the author Cheng Houtien brings the ancient tale to life with red and black papercut illustrations using the scissor cutting technique.

 In Chinese literature, papercut illustrations are used to depict famous scenes from popular legends that emphasise moral lessons and celebrate epic characters, providing a visual means to introduce Chinese art and culture to children during storytelling.
 As papercut illustrations combine folktales with art, they act as visual reminders of the beliefs and values of a people.